Payum/Payum/docs/symfony/container-tags.md

 * factory - define if you want to add the extension to gateways created by the factory with given name.
 * gateway - define if you want to add the extension to a gateway with given name
 * all - define if you want to add the extension to all gateways
-* prepend - define if want your extension to be put at the begging.
+* prepend - define if want your extension to be put at the beginning.
 * alias - you can use alias if you' like to overwrite the default action or add a good looking name

 ### Extension tag